louisscruz/hub-crawl/README.md

 ## Future Improvements

-[ ] Set the scope through user input, rather than relying on the target.
+- [ ] Set the scope through user input, rather than relying on the target.
-[ ] Make the output look better.
+- [ ] Run the queries in parallel, rather than synchonously.
-[ ] Run the queries in parallel, rather than synchonously.
+- [ ] Make the output look better.